YeOldeDM/lets-godot-roguelike/posts/step-4-dungen.md

 			for y in range( room.size.height - 2 ):
 				map[ room.pos.x + x + 1 ][ room.pos.y + y + 1] = floor_id
 ```
 Much like we did when we created our "blank" map, we're using this double-for loop, iterating through Y through X. This time though, we already have a value assigned to the index we're going for.
-Instead, we're accessing that x y position in our data grid and assigning it a new value -- our `floor_id`.
+Instead, we're accessing that x y position in our data grid and assigning it a new value -- our `floor_id` argument.
 The math here looks a little wonky, but it's there for a reason.
 We're carving our rooms in such a way that the outer border of the room is not carved.
 This ensures that every room has at least one tile of wall surrounding it, otherwise rooms which are right next to each other but not overlapping, would have no barrier between the edge where they meet.
 This means that you should consider that your `room_size` parameters will be two tiles shorter than the numbers you give it.
 In fact, we can compensate for that in our code, by adding two to the numbers we give our RNG for width and height of the room!
 Let's back up to that part of the code and give it a tweak:

 ```python